 Meeting Admission Representatives

 We encourage students in Years 11 through 13 to visit university campuses and meet with admission representatives to learn more about the diversity of programmes, resources, and facilities available at the undergraduate level around the world.
 With over 50 universities visiting Aiglon each year, students have the chance to meet and network with admission representatives right here on campus.
-Additionally, all Year 12 students attend the 100+ CIS university fair held annually in Geneva, and also attend mini-fairs hosted at Aiglon.
+Additionally, all Year 12 students attend the CIS university fair hosting 100+ universities held annually in Geneva, and also attend mini-fairs hosted at Aiglon.
 During school breaks, students are encouraged to visit university campuses, exploring different sizes, locations (urban, suburban, rural), and course offerings (including specialised, technical, or liberal arts).
-We want student to find the ideal place to continue their academic and personal achievement after Aiglon; to give all our young people the best chance of doing so, students are encouraged to start their research early.
+We want students to find the ideal place to continue their academic and personal achievement after Aiglon; to give all our young people the best chance of doing so, students are encouraged to start their research early.

-A selected list of higher education acceptances/offers from 2012 through 2017.
+A selected list of higher education acceptances/offers.

 Carnegie Mellon University